bballant/essays/Book-Report-Haskell-Programming-From-First-Principles.md

 I did not engage with another Haskell book or learning resource in nearly as much depth as I did with this one, but in my Haskell studies, no resource or tutorial came close to this book.
 The authors do a wonderful job of building up understanding of complex concepts from their foundations.
-It's up to the reader to take their time to get the most of and enjoy the challenging journey.
+It's up to the reader to take their time to get the most out of and enjoy the challenging journey.
 Good luck!